Boussau/boussau.github.io/tutorials/Projects/index.md

 {% section  What did proteins look like close to the origin of life? %}

 10 residues (ASDGLIPTEV) represent a consensus view of plausibly available amino acids through prebiotic chemistry.
 [Giacobelli et al.](https://academic.oup.com/mbe/article/39/3/msac032/6524634) took the C-terminal domain of a ribosomal protein, UL11, and replaced all "recent" amino acids by one of the 10 ancient ones, to generate a vast number of proteins which might have been functional before all amino acids were available.
 They then selected the most viable proteins among those.
 In this project, the goal is to try to reverse-evolve in silico the C-terminal domain of UL11 towards the reduced set of 10 amino acids, and see how it compares to the experimental results of Giacobelli et al.

+{% section Detecting changes in protein sequences associated to changes to the C4 metabolism in plants %}
+The C4 metabolism is used by several groups of plants as an adaptation to photosynthesize in hot and dry conditions.
+In the rubisco protein, several sites seem to be associated to this metabolic change (see [Parto and Lartillot, 2016](PartoandLartillot2018.pdf)).
+The aim of this project is to build a model to try and find these sites using RevBayes, using the amino acid sequences of the protein.